Pennsylvania

 Repair may make sense if

-• A single storm-damaged section can often be repaired when the surrounding roof remains in good shape.
+• A single damaged section can still be a good repair candidate when the surrounding roof materials are holding up well.

 Replacement may make sense if